 United Way of Williams County is in compliance with the spirit and intent of the U.S. Patriot Act and other counter terrorism laws.
 Affirmative action is taken to prevent financial, technical, in-kind or other resources from inadvertently being used for illegal acts and terrorist activities.

 The United Way system has developed comprehensive requirements for completion of audited financial statements.
 They are intended to create a uniform set of standards for all United Ways to follow in preparing audited financial statements to ensure consistency and transparency on the part of each United Way.
 The requirements are based on current best practices in our industry as well as generally accepted accounting principles and requirements of the Financial Accounting Standards Board.
 United Way of Williams County is audited each year by Penrod & George.
-The United Way recently changed its fiscal year to end in March.

 The Form 990, entitled “Return of Organization Exempt From Income Tax,” is a report that must be filed each year with the Internal Revenue Service (IRS) by organizations exempt from Federal income taxes under section 501 of the Internal Revenue Code, and whose annual receipts are “normally” more than $25,000 a year.
 It is an information return and not an income tax return since the organizations that file it do not pay income taxes.